Meet Our Team

 Dr. Alicia Fortenberry

-Dr. Alicia Fortenberry is a graduate from Ross University and has worked with Southern Pines for more than 5 years.
-She has worked in animal sheltering for over a decade and is certified in shelter medicine.
+Dr. Alicia Fortenberry is a graduate from Ross University and has worked with the Southern Pines Organization for more than a decade.
+She has worked in animal sheltering for almost 20 years and is certified in shelter medicine.
 She is most passionate about shelter transport programs, coalition building, and reducing risks of disease spread while still moving animals into places where they are most likely to find their new homes.

 Amanda has worked at Southern Pines Animal Shelter for nearly a decade.
 She started at the shelter as a kennel tech during college while studying Sociology, but she fell in love with animal welfare and her shelter family and never left after graduation.
 During her time at Southern Pines, she has revamped the shelter's operations and led the development of a life-saving transport program that has grown to move over 4500 animals a year from shelters in the South to partner shelters in other parts of the country.
 Her passions are optimizing shelter operations, animal transport, change-oriented culture building, and mentoring a new generation of animal welfare leaders.

 Transport Tech Coordinator